 The happier we are, the more fluid and varied the dance with our partner is.
 We feel safe together so we improvise and play.

 But do you notice that, when we fight, the dance is always the same?
-It is narrow – small – not many moves.
+It is narrow, small, and limited.
 We feel like we have no options.
 The negative pattern takes over the relationship.

 Tags: abandoned, advice, attachment, bored, conflict, connect, couples, couples therapy, dissatisfaction, EFT, emotional, emotionally, emotionally focused couple therapy, emotionally focused therapy, feelings, fight, forgiveness, help, hurt, lonely, Love, loved, loving, marriage, pain, painful, partner, pattern, psychology, rejected, rejection, relationship, relationship education, repair, safe, secure, security, sex, sexual, stress, stuck, therapist, therapy, trust, understand, vulnerability, vulnerable